ricardoklein/zabbixtemplates/Template-Linux-App-MySQL/README.md

 # Zabbix MySQL/MariaDB Template

-Based on the zabbix mysql template that comes with zabbix.
+Based on the zabbix mysql template that comes with zabbix. <\br>
 This template uses all items as ACTIVE items.
 Uses the ".my.cnf" file to setup user/password to access the database because I dont think its secure to send it as item parameter over the web.

 ##This template includes:
 * Database names Low Level Discovery with prototype ítens for:
-** Databases size
+ * Databases size
-** Databases number of tables
+ * Databases number of tables
 * Transactions (insert, update, etc) statistics
 * Total databases size
 * Service status